HumanCellAtlas/data-consumer-vignettes/CONTRIBUTING.md

 1. Individual commit messages should clearly express the commit's purpose.

-1. To submit a vignette, follow the file structure in place, create a new branch with the user’s name followed by the vignette’s purpose (ie.{firstName}-{topic}-{vignettes}), and create a Pull Request.
+1. To submit a vignette, follow the file structure in place, create a new branch with the user’s name followed by the vignette’s purpose (ie.{firstName}-{vignetee_topic}), and create a Pull Request.